AndriiHeonia/pixfinder/README.md

             <td>clearNoise</td>
             <td>Boolean | Number</td>
             <td>false</td>
             <td>Removes all small objects after image analysis.
-If "false" then noise clearing is disabled, else if number is setted then all objects that contains less than specified number of pixels will be removed.</td>
+If `false` then noise clearing is disabled, else if number is setted then all objects that contains less than specified number of pixels will be removed.</td>
         </tr>
     </tbody>
 </table>